shane-kercheval/data-science-template/README.md

     - run experiments using BayesSearchCV
     - run jupyter/R-markdown notesbooks that generate html/markdown outputs

 The entire project can be built/ran with the simple command `make all` from the project directory.
+See `Makefile` for additional commands and implicit project DAG.

 It requires Python 3.9 (which can be configured in the Makefile) and is currently ran with R 4.X.